Circular Economy

 About Business in the Community’s circular economy campaign

-We work with businesses along a set of key value chains to solve problems collaboratively and enable circularity.
+We work with businesses along key value chains to solve problems collaboratively and enable circularity.
 By 2023 our ambition is to equip 60 businesses with the skills and knowledge to adopt circular principles in their procurement, increasing the demand for circular solutions.

-Our circular economy campaign is steered by our Circular Economy Taskforce.
-A group of chief executive officers (CEOs) and other senior executives delivering a high impact programme bringing the circular economy to life.
+Our Circular Economy Taskforce steers our circular economy campaign.
+A group of chief executive officers (CEOs) and other senior executives delivering a high-impact programme bringing the circular economy to life.
 Current areas of focus for the Circular Economy Taskforce include:

 Collaboration along value chains and across sectors to enable circularity

 We are currently developing our ambitious Circular Business Models Revolution Project.
-We will bring businesses together to identify barriers, solve problems, and explore business opportunities in enabling circularity along value chains.
+We will bring businesses together to identify barriers, solve problems, and explore business opportunities to enable circularity along value chains.
 These range from designing and selling products with longer lives, to alternative retail models like servitisation and leasing as well as online resale.

 Taking climate action through a circular economy approach

-Through a circular economy approach, businesses can take climate action, reducing their carbon emissions.
+Businesses can take climate action through a circular economy approach, reducing their carbon emissions.
 Tackling emissions relating to the products they sell as well as the products and materials they buy from their suppliers, can have a huge impact.
-Scope 3 emissions, as they are known, tend to represent the greatest proportion, more than 70%, of a company’s carbon footprint4.
+Scope 3 emissions, as they are known, tend to represent the most significant proportion, more than 70%, of a company’s carbon footprint4.
 Taking a circular economy approach can help reduce this figure.

 Resources to help you take action

-- Factsheet: Accelerating to Net-Zero with the Circular Economy (BITC member only resource).
+- Factsheet: Accelerating to Net-Zero with the Circular Economy.
 Download this factsheet to find out more on defining the circular economy, the lifecycle phases of a product, redesigning business models, practical steps to adopt circular approaches and read a glossary.

 Taking a circular approach to procurement